-Claire McAndrew is the Director of Campaign Strategy at Families USA.
+Claire McAndrew is the Director of Campaigns and Partnerships at Families USA.
 Ms. McAndrew oversees advocacy work focused on the organization’s mission to ensure high quality, affordable health coverage and care for all.
 Her portfolio includes federal and state advocacy to protect the gains in coverage and care achieved by the Affordable Care Act.
 She also oversees Families USA’s state and federal advocacy to improve provider access through consumer protections for network adequacy, provider directories, and balance billing.

 Ms. McAndrew provides extensive strategic campaign assistance to state and national organizations, and she frequently speaks on health care advocacy issues around the country.
 In addition, she is a consumer representative to the National Association of Insurance Commissioners (NAIC) and Vice-Chair of the Standing Advisory Board to the District of Columbia Health Benefit Exchange.